chadbaldwin/chadbaldwin.github.io/_posts/2024-08-05-temporal-table-weirdness.md

 Just a small disclaimer: this post is not intended to be a technical deep dive into how SQL Server handles temporal table data retention policies behind the scenes.
 The intent is to just tell a fun story and maybe, hopefully, help out a future internet traveler that has also run into this issue and give them a bit of relief/clarity as to what's happening.

-TL;DR / Spoiler: I couldn't figure out why my temporal history table kept reporting it had old rows.
+TL;DR / Spoiler: I couldn't figure out why my temporal history table kept reporting it had old rows, despite having a data retention policy set up.
 Turns out it was user error.
 Everything was working exactly as it should.

 This isn't a recipe, click here if you want to skip the story: [Stats and findings](#stats-and-findings)